- Email: email@example.com

 - Office Phone: 519-888-4567 ext.
 37425

-Crystal Senko, Assistant Professor, joined the Institute for Quantum Computing in November 2016.
-She is jointly appointed with the Department of Physics and Astronomy in the Faculty of Science at the University of Waterloo.
+Crystal Senko joined the Institute for Quantum Computing in November 2016 as Assistant Professor with the Department of Physics and Astronomy in the Faculty of Science at the University of Waterloo.

 During her doctorate research in quantum information, Senko used trapped ions to simulate a quantum computational module and to create a spin chain experiment for manipulation in the lab.
 She earned her PhD under the supervision of Christopher Monroe at the University of Maryland.